n0nuser/n0nuser.github.io/content/posts/RubberSpark/index.md

 {{< img "digispark.jpg" "A digispark" "border" >}}

-DigiSpark can also inject code but it’s a little bit trickier as in Rubber Ducky you have to put the file.duck into it.
-Here we have to write the .duck and transform it to a .ino Arduino readable.
+DigiSpark can also inject code but it’s a little bit trickier.
+In Rubber Ducky you have to put the `file.duck` in its filesystem; here we have to write the `.duck` and transform it to a .ino Arduino readable.

-## Get Started

-First of all, I’m assuming you are on Linux as the script to change it is in bash.
-It could also be done in Windows with Python, but you then have to install Python and add it to your Environmental Path.
-So to keep it simple I’ll just stick with Linux, however, if reading this you feel like you need this guide for Windows, tell me and I’ll make a part for it!

-### Installing Arduino and DigiSpark Drivers
+## Installing Arduino and DigiSpark Drivers

 To install Arduino, first download it from [Arduino IDE Download](https://www.arduino.cc/en/Main/Software), scroll down and select `linux 64 bits`.
 When download it go to the directory and extract, if via CLI: